aws-powertools/powertools-lambda-python/docs/core/event_handler/api_gateway.md

     --8<-- "examples/event_handler_rest/src/customizing_response_validation.py"
     ```

-    1. This enforces response validation at runtime.
-Response validation error will return the status code set here.
+    1. This enforces response data validation at runtime.
+A response with status code set here will be returned if response data is not valid.
-    2. We validate our response against `Todo`.
+    2. We validate our response body against `Todo`.
     3. Operation returns a string as oppose to a Todo object.
 This will lead to a `500` response as set in line 18.
     4. The distinct `ResponseValidationError` exception can be caught to customise the response—see difference between the sanitized and unsanitized responses.